o3de/o3de.org/content/docs/userguide/materials/maps/blend.md

 ---
-description: ' Use blend layers in &ALYlong; to create one material with a second set of per-pixel functions, such as texture maps, UV tiling and offset. '
+description: ' Use blend layers in Amazon Lumberyard to create one material with a second set of per-pixel functions, such as texture maps, UV tiling and offset. '
 title: Working with Blend Layers
 ---